-Inside: Children’s book suggestion for every day in October.
-A wide variety of topics, unforgettable stories, imaginative plots, and creative illustrations.
-Click each month to be taken directly to that list: January, February, March, April, May, June, July, August, September, and October.
+Inside: Children’s book suggestion for every day in November – unforgettable stories, creative plots, and imaginative illustrations.
+Click each month to be taken directly to that list: January, February, March, April, May, June, July, August, September, October, November, and December.

 It’s almost the end of the year!
 Did you have a look at your last New Year’s Resolutions yet?
 Are you crossing things off with a satisfied grin or wondering what happened?
 If one of your New Year’s Resolutions was to celebrate leisure reading with your kids, then there is still plenty of time to cozy up on a couch and get lost in the adventure together.